MarkusMcNugen/JellyNotify/Readme.md

 > [!WARNING]
 > **ALPHA SOFTWARE NOTICE**
 >
 > This software is currently in alpha development.
-While core functionality may sometimes be stable, you may encounter bbreaking bugs at any time while ongoing development occurs.
+While core functionality may sometimes be stable, you may encounter critical bugs at any time while ongoing development occurs.

 ## ✨ Key Features